prafAle/powershell/readme.md

 ---

 ## ⚙️ How to Use
-1. **Clone** il repository o scarica lo script specifico.
+1. **Clone** the repository or download the specific script.
-2. Assicurati che la **Execution Policy** di PowerShell permetta l'esecuzione (es. `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`).
+2. Make sure PowerShell's **Execution Policy** allows execution (es. `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`).
-3. Leggi il `README.md` all'interno della cartella di ogni tool per le istruzioni specifiche.
+3. Read the `README.md` inside each tool's folder for specific instructions.

 ## 📋 Prerequisites
-- **PowerShell 5.1** o superiore.
+- **PowerShell 5.1** or higher.
-- Alcuni script potrebbero richiedere moduli aggiuntivi o software locale (es.
-Microsoft Outlook).
+- Some scripts may require additional modules or local software (e.g., Microsoft Outlook).

 ## 📝 License
-Distribuito sotto licenza **MIT**.
-Vedi il file `LICENSE` per maggiori dettagli.
+Distributed under the **MIT** license.
+See the `LICENSE` file for more details.

 ---
 <p align="center">